openflighthpc/retype-documentation/Retype_Documentation/flight_solo/aws/setup_with_marketplace_login.md

 ![](/images/aws_instance_type.png)

-8. Choose VPC settings.
-Remember what VPC was used to create this instance, as it should also be used for any associated compute nodes.
+8. Choose VPC settings. **Remember what VPC was used to create this instance**, as it should also be used for any associated compute nodes.

 ![](/images/aws_vpc_settings.png)

-9. Choose a subnet.
-Remember what subnet was used to create this instance, as it should also be used for any associated compute nodes.
+9. Choose a subnet. **Remember what subnet was used to create this instance**, as it should also be used for any associated compute nodes.

 ![](/images/aws_subnet_settings.png)